 Welcome to the Art Kindergarten page!
 We will start the school year by introducing students to the Art Room.
 We will be going over how the classroom is set up, different procedures that they are expected to do, day to day routines, and how the helper table system works.

 Kindergarteners will start by learning about the Famous Russian Abstract Painter, Wassily Kandinsky!
-He LOVED using shapes in his abstract paintings and we will begin the year with a crayon resist watercolor painting that is inspired by his world famous circles!
+He LOVED using shapes in his abstract paintings and we begin the year with a crayon resist watercolor painting that is inspired by his world famous circles!
 Below are a few examples of students work from previous years.

 Rectangle Robots will be taking over the Art Room!
 Kindergarteners are reviewing the difference between squares and rectangles.
 They also have learned a nice little saying for using Elmer's glue, please ask them if they remember how it goes (hint: just a dot not a lot is the beginning of the chant.)
 After they have created their Rectangular Robots then they must decide what handy dandy thing they want their Robot to do for them.
 Make pancakes, clean up the house, play football with them, the students decide and make nobs, switches, and buttons to make whatever idea they have work!